sweichwald/smdv/README.md

 link-citations: true

 # citation styles -- local or remote csl files can be selected
-# dozens of styles can be fonud at the the official repository
+# dozens of styles can be found at the the official repository
 # https://github.com/citation-style-language/styles
 # csl: https://raw.githubusercontent.com/citation-style-language/styles/master/apa-cv.csl
 # default is a chicago author date style